A fact about Australia for each letter of the alphabet.

 Australia is the only English-speaking country to have made VOTING compulsory in federal and state elections.
 The largest electorate in the world is Kalgoorlie, Western Australia.
 The secret ballot box was pioneered in Victoria.

-The Australia and its territories have active, dormant, and extinct VOLCANOES.
+Australia and its territories have active, dormant, and extinct VOLCANOES.
 The Big Ben Volcano dominates Heard Island in the great Southern Ocean and has erupted several times since 1910.
+Burning mountain in New South Wales in the Burning Mountain Nature Reserve is a burning underground seam of coal.
+It has burned for about 6,000 years and is the oldest known coal fire.
+The 35 craters in Queensland are 25 million years old and are possibly of volcanic origin.
 In 2015, the longest volcano chain in the world was discovered along eastern Australia.

 The WEATHER in Australia is varied.
 It is the second driest continent and about 35 percent of the continent receives so little rain, it is effectively desert.
 The northern part of the country is semitropical, the southeast coast is mild, and the center is dry with severe droughts and forest fires.
 There is very little rainfall except along the coast where cyclones occur.
 The Fremantle Doctor the Freo Doctor, or simply The Doctor is the Western Australian vernacular term for the cooling afternoon sea breeze which occurs during summer months in south west coastal areas of Western Australia.
 Winter begins in June and summer begins in December.
 The Greenhouse Accounting Center provides information about the Greenhouse Effect in Australia.